Hectares to Acres Converter

 How big is a hectare compared to common references?

-One hectare is about 2.5 American football fields, or roughly the size of a city block in many European cities.
-It's also 100m × 100m—easy to visualize as a square.
+One hectare is about 2.5 American football fields, or roughly a city block in many European cities.
+It is 100 m × 100 m — easy to picture as a square.

 What's the average farm size in hectares vs acres?